GaryMcD/Learning-Rust-A-Lesson-in-Humility/Extracts.md

 3. The Base Underlying Value Represents The Amount of Characters We Can Represent a Single Digit With
 4. When We Reach the Maximum for a Digit, We Set To Zero, Carry 1, and Continue Counting.

-When we communicate numbers to each other, there is a lot happening in our brains under the hood to understand *what a number means*, and most of the world has agreed upon the same set of rules to use when determining *what a number _written_ means*.
+When we communicate numbers to each other, there is a lot happening in our brains under the hood to understand *what a number means*, and most of the world has agreed upon the same set of rules to use when determining *what a written number means*.

 Generally speaking, if I asked someone what `number` this is: `123`, they would say `one-hundred-twenty-three`.